Location Map & Facilities

 The cook provides a nice variety of hearty, family style meals and can consist of grilled pork chops, roast beef, pork ribs, roast chicken, hamburgers, pasta and vegetable dishes, etc and prepares the packed lunches if the guests are going to be out all day.
 A variety of refreshments, snacks, baked goods and cookies are always available in the galley.

 Solar and wind power furnishes the majority of electrical power for recharging electrical devices such as camera and camcorder batteries.
-The very quiet gasoline generator is only operated during periods which the solar system may not produce enough power, i.e. rainy days, etc. The electricity to recharge camera or laptop batteries is available from 8am until 9pm each day.
+The gasoline generator is only operated during periods which the solar system may not produce enough power, i.e. rainy days, etc. The limited electricity to recharge camera batteries is available from 8am until 9pm each day.
 International guests should remember to bring proper adapters for the electrical outlets.

 Trash & Garbage